 Vehicles parked on school property are under the jurisdiction of the school.
+As soon as the student parks on campus they are to exit their vehicle and come inside the building.
 School officials may search any vehicle any time there is reasonable cause to do so, with or without the permission of the student.
 A student has full responsibility for the security and content of his or her vehicle and must make certain that it is locked and that the keys are not given to others.